Chicory: Chicory root and inulin

+Inulin is mainly found in the plant family Asteraceae as a storage carbohydrate (e.g. Jerusalem artichoke, dahlia, and yacon).
+It acts as dietary fiber in the human gut and is added to food such as yogurts as a 'prebiotic'.
+It is mildly sweet, with 10% of the sweetening power of sucrose.
+It can be hydrolyzed to produce fructose, an industrially useful sweetener.

+Fresh chicory root may contain 13–23% inulin as a percentage of its total carbohydrate content.
+Chicory cultivars for inulin production are derived from root chicory.

 Leaf chicory

 Wild

 While edible raw, wild chicory leaves usually have a bitter taste, especially the older leaves.
 The flavor is appreciated in certain cuisines, such as in the Ligurian and Apulian regions of Italy and also in the southern part of India.
 In Ligurian cuisine, wild chicory leaves are an ingredient of preboggion and in the Apulian region, wild chicory leaves are combined with fava bean puree in the traditional local dish fave e cicorie selvatiche.
-In Albania, the leaves are used as a spinach substitute, mainly served simmered and marinated in olive oil, or as ingredient for fillings of byrek.
+In Albania, the leaves are used as a spinach substitute, mainly served simmered and marinated in olive oil, or as ingredient in fillings for byrek.
 In Greece a variety of wild chicory found in Crete and known as stamnagathi (spiny chicory) is used as a salad served with olive oil and lemon juice.

 By cooking and discarding the water, the bitterness is reduced, after which the chicory leaves may be sautéed with garlic, anchovies, and other ingredients.
 In this form, the resulting greens might be combined with pasta or accompany meat dishes.